Vinothinikupendiran/Protfolio_app/README.md

 ## Project Benefits:

 👉Your beliefs, skills, qualifications, education, training, and experiences are demonstrated in your portfolio, which is a collection of academic and professional materials.
-Your personality and work ethics are revealed.
+Your personality and work ethic are revealed.

    <p align="right">(<a href="#readme-top">back to top</a>)</p>